loader-logo

 Answer: Animals need to maintain a stable internal environment, or homeostasis, to ensure optimal conditions for enzyme-controlled reactions and maintain cell function.

-Explanation: Enzymes, which catalyse most biological reactions, function best within specific temperature and pH ranges.
-Deviations from these optimum conditions can impair enzyme function, slowing down vital metabolic reactions, or even causing cellular damage.
-By maintaining homeostasis, animals ensure that their cells function properly and vital biological processes occur efficiently.
+Explanation: To begin with, enzymes, which catalyse most biological reactions, function best within specific temperature and pH ranges.
+However, deviations from these optimum conditions can impair enzyme function, slowing down vital metabolic reactions, or even causing cellular damage.
+Therefore, by maintaining homeostasis, animals ensure that their cells function properly and vital biological processes occur efficiently.

 Common Mistake: Students often omit the role of enzymes and the impact of environmental conditions on their function when discussing the importance of homeostasis.